yunruse/battery/README.md

 - `is_discharging`:        Check if battery is discharging (i.e. in use).
 - `is_charging`:           Check if battery is charging.
 - `percent`:               Return percentage charge of battery in [0, 100].
-- `minutes_remaining`:     Minutes of battery life left (may be empty if not known yet).
+- `minutes_to_empty`:     Minutes of battery life left (may be empty if not known yet).
-- `minutes_until_charged`: Minutes until the battery is charged (may be 0 if full, or empty if not on charge or not known).
+- `minutes_to_full`: Minutes until the battery is charged (may be 0 if full, or empty if not on charge or not known).
 - `capacity`:              Battery's current capacity in mAh (mWh on Windows).
 - `design_capacity`:       Battery's original capacity in mAh (mWh on Windows).